 The marrow harvest has been good this year so when my neighbour brought round yet another whopper, I thought I’d try to think of something new.
 This idea turned out to be a winner!
 Goes well with grilled chops, chicken or sausages, although I could quite happily have eaten it on its own.

 - An ovenproof dish and a frying pan.

 - A marrow.

-- A couple of onions – I used one red and one white as that’s what was in the cupboard.
+- A couple of medium onions – I used one red and one white, either will do

-- A tablespooon of light olive oil or duck fat if you’ve got any handy.
+- A tablespoon of light olive oil or duck fat if you’ve got any handy.

 - A clove of garlic, crushed.